 - Religion and Society: What is religion’s influence on society?
 How do social forces influence religion?
 These questions have gripped intellectuals for centuries, and they remain central to the study of religion today.
 All scholars of religion must consider certain fundamental social questions.
 For example, what is the impact of religion on American politics?
 What is bovine veneration and why does Hinduism encourage it?

-Students in our MA or PhD in Religion programs take a combination of foundations courses and specialized seminars.
+Students in our MA or PhD in Religion degree programs take a combination of foundations courses and specialized seminars.
 Foundations courses cover a broad range of religious traditions.
 Each course covers the basic thought, practices and history of one of the following: African religions, African American religions, Buddhism, Chinese religions, Christianity, Hinduism, Islam or Judaism.
 Other Foundations courses deal with methodologies in the study of religion, including historical-textual, philosophical and social scientific approaches.
 Advanced or specialized seminars deal with religion in context of ethnicity, place, race and time.

 Master of Arts in Religion

-The MA program in Religion at Temple University focuses on the multidisciplinary academic study of religious traditions and texts.
-The MA program provides increased cultural and cross-cultural analytical skills and prepares students to work in fields, such as business, government, journalism, medicine or social work, in addition to preparing students for a doctoral program in Religion.
+Temple’s MA in Religion degree focuses on the multidisciplinary academic study of religious traditions and texts.
+The MA program provides increased cultural and cross-cultural analytical skills.

 PhD in Religion

-The PhD program in Religion at Temple University focuses on the multidisciplinary academic study of global religious traditions and texts.
+Temple’s Religion PhD program focuses on the multidisciplinary academic study of global religious traditions and texts.
 Our faculty have a broad range of specializations, giving our program both breadth and cross-cultural diversity.
 Visit our faculty page for faculty members currently accepting students.

 Academic Partnerships and Exchanges